-1. Without a counter, numbers were originally disyllabic words.
+1. When counter-less, numbers were originally disyllabic.

 2. The sounds in parentheses would drop out and or stay in some words.
 For instance, むゆか (six days; sixth day of the month), survives in Modern Japanese as むいか.